Didgeridoo (The Complete Guide)

 Different Types of Didgeridoos (Buying Guide)

 When you're in the market for a didgeridoo, several factors must be considered.
 First and foremost, think about your skill level and the style of music you intend to play.
 Are you a beginner looking for an easy-to-play instrument, or are you an experienced player seeking a didgeridoo with specific acoustic properties?
-The choice of materials, length, and craftsmanship will impact the instrument's playability and sound.
+The choice of materials, and length will impact the instrument's playability and sound.

 Sound and Build Quality